syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfChart/Chart-Types.md

 ## Customization

-You can customize the [ErrorBarSeries] with the following style properties.
+You can customize the [`ErrorBarSeries`] with the following style properties.

-* [`HorizontalLineStyle`] – Customizes the appearance of horizontal line style.
+* [`HorizontalLineStyle`] – used to customizes the appearance of horizontal error bar line style.
-* [`VerticalLineStyle`] – Customizes the appearance of vertical line style.
+* [`VerticalLineStyle`] – used to customizes the appearance of vertical error error line style.
-* [`HorizontalCapLineStyle`] – Customizes the appearance of error bar cap line style.
+* [`HorizontalCapLineStyle`] – used to customizes the appearance of horizontal error bar cap line style.
-* [`VerticalCapLineStyle`] – Customizes the appearance of error bar cap line style.
+* [`VerticalCapLineStyle`] – used customizes the appearance of vertical error bar cap line style.

 {% highlight c# %}

  errorBarSeries.HorizontalLineStyle = new ErrorBarLineStyle();
  errorBarSeries.HorizontalLineStyle.LineColor = UIColor.Blue;
- errorBarSeries.HorizontalLineStyle.LineWidth =
+ errorBarSeries.HorizontalLineStyle.LineWidth = 4;
- 4;

  errorBarSeries.VerticalLineStyle = new ErrorBarLineStyle();
  errorBarSeries.VerticalLineStyle.LineColor = UIColor.Blue;
- errorBarSeries.VerticalLineStyle.LineWidth =
+ errorBarSeries.VerticalLineStyle.LineWidth =  4;
- 4;

  errorBarSeries.HorizontalCapLineStyle = new ErrorBarCapLineStyle();
  errorBarSeries.HorizontalCapLineStyle.LineColor = UIColor.Blue;
- errorBarSeries.HorizontalCapLineStyle.LineWidth =
+ errorBarSeries.HorizontalCapLineStyle.LineWidth =4;
- 4;
  errorBarSeries.HorizontalCapLineStyle.IsVisible = true;

  errorBarSeries.VerticalCapLineStyle = new ErrorBarCapLineStyle();
  errorBarSeries.VerticalCapLineStyle.LineColor = UIColor.Blue;
- errorBarSeries.VerticalCapLineStyle.LineWidth =
+ errorBarSeries.VerticalCapLineStyle.LineWidth = 4;
- 4;
- errorBarSeries.VerticalCapLineStyle.IsVisible =
+ errorBarSeries.VerticalCapLineStyle.IsVisible =  true;
- true;

 {% endhighlight %}